 Advantages of a medium to long-term loan

-Disadvantages of a medium to longer term loan
+Disadvantages of a medium to long-term loan

 How much interest will you pay?

-If your business is just starting out, the lender will usually want to look at your personal credit rating to give them an idea of how responsibly you manage your money.
+If your business is just starting out, you will likely need to provide your personal credit rating to give the lender an idea of your financial situation.
 The higher your credit score, the more likely you are to be offered a loan at a competitive rate of interest.

 Alternatives to medium to long-term business loans